The MOST Frequently Asked Questions

 Changing a major is a normal thing to do.
 Financial Aid requires that you be working toward a degree or certificate or transfer.
 However, if you change your major too many times and start to accumulate too many units, you may lose financial aid eligibility because you have exceeded a normal time frame.
 Best advice is to get help from a counselor or the Transfer Center to decide as early as possible on a major.

 Why am I on financial aid warning/disqualification?

 You are on warning/disqualification because you failed to meet the financial aid’s satisfactory academic progress (SAP) requirements.
-The first time it occurs you will be placed on warning and the second consecutive quarter that the SAP is not met, you would be disqualified from receiving most types of financial aid.
+The first time it occurs you will be placed on warning and the second consecutive quarter that SAP is not met, you will be disqualified from receiving most types of financial aid.
 Please visit our satisfactory progress web-site to get the details of our SAP requirements.

 Can I get financial aid if I’m in default on a student loan?

 The only financial aid you can be considered for while in default on a student loan is the BOG Fee Waiver and scholarships.